University of Birmingham

 Academic Requirements

-At the start of the programme, applicants must meet the following academic requirements:
+Applicants must meet the following academic requirements:

 • 2:1 or 1st class level degree in Psychology, recognised by the BPS for GBC